 What documents should I submit for my chargeback? 📚

-Think of raising a chargeback as a court trial, where you take on the role of the plaintiff and your bank becomes your lawyer.
-The merchant you're disputing the transaction with becomes the defendant and their bank becomes their lawyer.
-Lastly, the role of the judge will be played by your card network (usually Visa or MasterCard).
+Think of raising a chargeback as a court trial, where you take on the role of the plaintiff and your bank/card issuer becomes your lawyer (for illustration purposes only).
+The merchant you're disputing the transaction with becomes the defendant and their bank or payment service provider becomes their lawyer.
+Lastly, the role of the judge will be played by the relevant card network (usually Visa or MasterCard).

-And since a chargeback is similar to a day in court, you'll need to provide your financial lawyer (in your case, Revolut) with evidence to support your case.
-So, before you even begin the chargeback process, you should:
+And since a chargeback is similar to a day in court, you'll need to provide your ‘lawyer’ (in your case, Revolut) with evidence to support your case.
+So, while starting your chargeback process you should:

 ✅ Collect receipts